ARMmbed/yotta/docs/tutorial/building.md

 ## Build!

-To build the module, all we need to do is run `yotta build`:
+To build the module, all we need to do is run `yotta build`. yotta will read the module.json file, which describes what this module depends on, download its dependencies into a directory called `yotta_modules`, then generate build files and build.

+yotta has a registry of publicly available modules.
+In the future it will be possible to search this registry to find open-source components to re-use, or, to build non-open-source software you can also depend on modules from private Github repositories, or from authenticated hg and git repositories, for more information about specifying the source of dependencies see the [module.json reference](../reference/module.html#dependencies).

 ```sh
 > cd path/to/downloaded/helloyotta